 Invasive mosquito species are becoming an increasing concern for Districts in California.
 Aedes aegypti (yellow fever mosquito) and Ae. albopictus (Asian tiger mosquito) are undergoing a range expansion in California.
 These mosquito species are container breeders that often make use of anthropogenic water-collecting materials (pots, tires, tarps, and discarded trash) for breeding.
 These species, like other Aedes species, lay desiccation resistant eggs and can be aggressive human biters.
 They are of special concern because they are often found in close proximity to humans and are known vectors of several important human viruses including: Yellow fever, Dengue, Chikungunya, and Zika.
-The District currently has a surveillance program in place for these invasive species.
-At this time these species have not been detected in Sacramento or Yolo Counties.
+The District detected Aedes aegypti mosquitoes in two areas in Citrus Heights in August 2019.